vando026/surgeon/README.md

 )
 ```

-See the [Paths wiki](https://github.com/Conviva-Internal/conviva-surgeon/wiki/2-Selecting-fields-with-methods) for more details about this functionality.
+See the [PbSS wiki](https://github.com/Conviva-Internal/conviva-surgeon/wiki/2-Selecting-fields-with-methods) for more details about this functionality.

 More documentation forthcoming.